Frequently Asked Questions

 We currently deliver to the Laramie and Cheyenne area in Wyoming.
-We are now happily serving Northern Colorado with Wednesday deliveries in Fort Collins, Loveland, Longmont, and Berthoud.
+We are now happily serving Northern Colorado in Fort Collins, Loveland, Longmont, and Berthoud.
 If you have any questions about our delivery area contact email@example.com and we'll get back to you shortly.

 How long will my order take to be delivered?

-Laramie and Cheyenne customers: As we custom-make your order, your delicious ready-to-eat meals are delivered to your door in 2-3 days.
+Laramie and Cheyenne customers: As we custom-make your order, your delicious ready-to-eat meals are delivered to your door 2-3 business days from your order date.
+Meaning, if you'd like to receive your order on a Monday, plan to place your order Wednesday or Thursday, or subscribe to a meal plan to receive deliveries regularly.
 We will reach out to you directly to coordinate the exact delivery day and time.

 What if I'm not home when you are delivering my meals?